theDIG95/theDIG95.github.io/_posts/2019-05-13-red-grey-pil.md

 import matplotlib.pyplot as plt
 ```

-Now we need to load our image into pillow and then convert it into a numpy array for further processing
+After this, we need to load our image into pillow and then convert it into a numpy array for further processing

 ```python
 # Image path